A TRAINING SEGMENT ONLINE

 All the meetings will be recorded and you’ll receive access to the recording, barring any breakdowns, within 48 hours.
 You can download the files for later use or stream them from the site for immediate access.
 You have lifetime access to these files.

 The upcoming summer session of A TRAINING SEGMENT ONLINE will run from mid-June until the end of August 2020.
-We’ll cover one day off training each week for eleven weeks and we’ll be a week’s break around the halfway mark.
+We’ll cover one day of training each week for eleven weeks and we’ll take a week’s break around the halfway mark.

 Once a week, you’ll receive a new online lesson in the Mind in Motion school.
 Each lesson will include the links to recordings of everything that happened that day in the training along with suggested learning tasks and the links for the upcoming live meetings.